Student Housing & Residential Life - Community Standards

 If you choose to remain at the scene of an alleged policy or Community Standard violation, you will be included in an Incident Report (a form used to describe and document situations) and may be held accountable for a policy and/or Community Standard violation.

-As a member of CSU Monterey Bay’s on-campus living community, you are afforded certain individual rights your roommate(s) and those living around you should respect; however, these rights carry with them a reciprocal responsibility for you.
-Your responsibilities ensure your roommate(s), suite/quad/apartment mates, floormates, and other community members are afforded the same rights regardless of their gender, race, creed, religion, sexual orientation, cultural background, beliefs, values or attitudes.
+As a member of CSU Monterey Bay’s on-campus living community, you have certain individual rights your roommate(s) and those living around you should respect; however, these rights carry with them a reciprocal responsibility for you.
+Your responsibilities ensure your roommate(s), suite/quad/apartment mates, floor-mates, and other community members are afforded the same rights regardless of their identities, beliefs and values.
 When you meet your responsibilities, you will be helping make the university and residential communities a great place to live where all students can be successful!

 ● YOU HAVE THE RIGHT to a safe and secure living environment.